docker-mailserver/docker-mailserver/docs/content/config/debugging.md

 These links may advise how the provider can unblock the port through additional services offered, or via a support ticket request.

+### Mail sent to DMS does not get delivered to user

+Common logs related to this are:

+- `warning: do not list domain domain.fr in BOTH mydestination and virtual_mailbox_domains`
+- `Recipient address rejected: User unknown in local recipient table`

+If your logs look like this, you likely have [assigned the same FQDN to the DMS `hostname` and your mail accounts][gh-issues::dms-fqdn-misconfigured] which is not supported by default.
+You can either adjust your DMS `hostname` or follow [this FAQ advice][docs::faq-bare-domain]

 ## Steps for Debugging DMS

 1. **Increase log verbosity**: Very helpful for troubleshooting problems during container startup.
 Set the environment variable [`LOG_LEVEL`][docs-environment-log-level] to `debug` or `trace`.